Minhao-Zhang/MBTI-Classification/writeups/tutorial.md

 Here, we wrote a custom trainer with a special loss function.
 As we discussed before, our data is not balanced with roughly a 60-40 split.
 Thus, we use a weight balancing method in order to prevent the model turns into a majority calssifier.

-Finnaly, we can do train the model.
+Finnaly, we can actually train the model.

 ```python
 trainer.train()